caynine9/popgpt/README.md

 - Click `Load Unpacked` and browse the folder.

 ## To-Do
-- Browser state detection (cookies etc, might have to integrate OpenAI's API?)
+- Browser state detection (cookies handling, might have to integrate OpenAI's API?)
 - etc..